Dhahlan3890/RealVision/README.md

 ## Models and Data

-- `./model`: Contains the pre-trained SVM model, PCA model, and mean face array for face recognition.
+- `./model`: Contains the pre-trained SVM models, PCA models, and mean face arrays for gender and facial expression recognition.
 - `./FEA_model`: Contains additional pre-trained models for feature extraction and classification.
 - `./model/haarcascade_frontalface_default.xml`: Haar cascade classifier for face detection.

 ## Results

-The pipeline produces images with detected faces and their respective classifications and confidence scores overlaid.
+The pipeline produces images with detected faces and their respective classifications and confidence scores overlaid, including gender and facial expression (happy, sad, angry).

 ## Contributing